joemalott/SQLitePress/readme.md

 `php -S localhost:8000`

-For windows you can download PHP [here](https://windows.php.net/download/)
+> For windows you can download PHP [here](https://windows.php.net/download/)
+> Also the localhost:8000 uses the arbitrary port 8000, you can use any port you like.

 Open a browser at http://localhost:8000 and after inputting admin credentials you are immediately in a new instance of WordPress.
 With the power of SQLite you now have a highly portable instance to begin tinkering with.